KatharaFramework/Kathara/README.md

 Install Docker and then run the installer specific for your Operating System.
 For a step by step guide check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki).

 For further information on how to use Kathará on Kubernetes please refer to the [Wiki Page](https://github.com/KatharaFramework/Kathara/wiki/Megalos-(Kathara-on-Kubernetes)).

+## Python API
+Kathará provides also [Python APIs](https://github.com/KatharaFramework/Kathara/wiki/Kathara-Python-API), that allow you to interact with it within Python apps.

 ## Quick Example
 <p align="center">